 This dairy product has an abundance of protein.
 It also offers a healthful serving of calcium and other nutrients.

 Cow’s milk is an excellent source of protein for people that can tolerate drinking milk.
-An 8 ounce serving of milk contains 8 g of protein.
+A 1 cup (244 g) serving of milk contains

-Avocados not only contain protein and heart healthful unsaturated fat, but they also contain good levels of fiber and nutrients, such as potassium.
+Avocados not only contain protein and unsaturated fat, but they also contain good levels of fiber and nutrients, such as potassium.